iwae/easyCtrl/README.md

-# easyBinding
+# easyCtrl
-easyBinding is a Cocos frame, which make key binding super easy, it also includes a controller that super smooth
+easyCtrl is a Cocos frame, which make key binding super easy, it also includes a controller that super smooth

 # Made with Cocos Creator 3.8
 https://www.cocos.com/en/creator-download